- Created on the 12 February, 2017.

 Ferritin is mainly synthesized in the liver, spleen and a number of other body tissues, with the major of the concentrations being found in the liver, bone marrow, spleen and intestinal mucosa.
 The levels of ferritin that are measured have a direct correlation to the total amount of iron stored within the body, for example; when ferritin levels are low this can indicate a risk of iron deficiency which may lead to anaemia, whereas when ferrin levels are elevated so is the levels of iron – in this case iron is usually excreted out of the body in the stool.

-The minimum sensitivity detection limit of ferritin using this human ferritin ELISA kit was approximately 0.53 ng/ml.
-The dynamic assay range for this kit is 5.0 – 1000.0 ng/ml.
+The minimum sensitivity detection limit of ferritin using current human ferritin ELISA kit was approximately 0.53 ng/ml.
+The dynamic range for this assay is 5.0 – 1000.0 ng/ml.

 - Ferritin as a Tumor Marker.
 J. Clin.
 Immunoassay (1983) 6/3: 234-240.
 Drysdale, J.W.